 2. Now, ask them to pick 3 pieces of paper from a batch of questions you have.
-(Before-hand you will have written 20 questions on individual pieces of paper and all of these questions will be an “I would prefer” question).
+(Before-hand you will have written 20 questions on individual pieces of paper and all of these questions will be “I would prefer” questions).

 3. Each group must pick 2 or 3 questions that they will discuss and come up with one final choice as a group.

 4. At the end of the 10-minute discussion, ask one person from each team to explain to the class to choose ONE dilemma and to explain the general considerations and final choice.

 Example Questions You can Include of What Ifs

 - Would you rather have to spend one week in Hawaii or 2 weeks in Greece?

 - Would you rather be 5 minutes late or 20 minutes early?

 - Would you rather go back to being 7 years old again or 17 years old again?